-It was an election.
-It was ugly.
-But it is over.
+It is an election.
+It is ugly.
+But it soon will be over.
 We need to figure out a way to set aside politics and look our neighbors in the eyes again.
 We need to rediscover civility.

 Because America is bigger than any politician.
 America is stronger than any political party.

 These days, every election cycle seems more divisive and mean-spirited than the one that preceded it.
 But when the dust settles, we the people are still here.
 We can have political opinions and leanings and still have respect for our fellow human beings.

 I used to be a political reporter.
 I used to cover local elections, legislatures, state and national government.
 Even the president, occasionally.

 And here is what I learned: 1.
 There are honorable politicians on both sides of the aisle.
 2. There are not-so-honorable folks on both sides of the aisle.
 3. Even the politicians you generally agree with have flaws.

 Agree to Disagree, For Now

 I am not suggesting anyone suppress their opinion, but I believe frustration should be directed toward the politicians — not toward friends and family.
 If you’re upset, write a letter to your lawmakers.
 Don’t berate fellow voters.